drbean/edit/tsailin/2019APBR_english_proofing.md

 implementation of the specialization-practice features of the models and fulfilment of the promise of the value proposition in the market (Sánchez and Ricart 2010; Hsu and Liu 2008).

+This study suffers from two research limitations that leave opportunities for future research.
-In the future research, although the study finds different business models in contract manufacturing that have focused on the various business activities, and plot the transition of the business model, there are two research limitations for further research.
-Although the data of TIS2 and TIS3 across two periods have the consideration on time horizontal, a time series analysis by consecutive years would provide more dynamic observation in the business model transition of contract manufacturers.
-Moreover, the Taiwanese case offers good evidence.
-Still, different industrial contexts for each economy may lead to the necessity of adjustment in the practices, and it would encourage the comparison across different economies.
+Although it details the different innovation focuses that the different business models in contract manufacturing have resulted in, and although it follows the changes in those focuses over transitions of the business model with
+TIS2 and TIS3 data across two periods with time on the horizontal axis, a time series analysis of observations at consecutive one-year intervals would provide a more dynamic view of the business model transitions of contract manufacturers.
+In addition, while the Taiwanese case offers good evidence of the relationship between business model transitions and innovation practices, the different industrial contexts in different economies may still make it necessary to adjust conclusions about this relationship, and thus comparisons of the relationship across different economies is encouraged.